Precision Farming Market Size and Share

 Hardware captured 52% of the precision farming market in 2024, covering sensors, controllers, drones, and autonomous platforms.
 Yet, software revenue is climbing at a 13.82% CAGR as edge-AI delivers actionable prescriptions within seconds, even when the network drops.
 Sensors have shrunk to postage-stamp footprints, letting small farms afford dense soil-moisture grids that feed variable-rate irrigation maps.
 Displays like John Deere’s G5-Plus add Ethernet to pass richer datasets from implements back to the cab.
 On-board computers integrate GNSS, machine vision, and telemetry onto a single board, slashing latency for autonomy loops.

 The precision farming market size for managed services is set to widen as operators lean on third-party partners to patch software and monitor cyber threats in real time.
-Data-analytics suites from CNH and Raven trim herbicide by 77% with AI-directed selective spraying.
+Data analytics suites from CNH and Raven trim herbicide by 77% with AI-directed selective spraying.
 Satellite backhaul ensures prescriptions sync during fieldwork, a crucial fail-safe for 77% of cropland without 4G.
 As hardware margins compress, vendors seek recurring revenue through subscriptions that bundle updates, algorithms, and carbon-credit reporting dashboards.

 By Application: Precision Spraying Redefines Crop Management

-Yield Monitoring remains the backbone, supplying the spatial variability data that train every prescription; it accounted for 29.40% precision farming market share in 2024.
+Yield Monitoring remains the backbone, supplying the spatial variability data that trains every prescription; it accounted for 29.40% precision farming market share in 2024.
 Drones-based Scouting is accelerating at 13.12% CAGR thanks to AI models that spot nutrient stress early, prompting micro-dosed foliar sprays instead of blanket treatments.
 Variable-Rate Application outperforms blanket spreading with documented savings of USD 40.74 per acre and fertilizer cuts up to 66% using John Deere’s ExactShot system.
 Soil and Crop Health Monitoring weaves IoT probes with satellite data, letting analytics warn of disease onset several days earlier than conventional scouting.

-The precision farming market size for harvest automation is set to rise as John Deere’s S7 combine automates grain-loss settings and groundspeed, improving throughput by 20% agweb.com.
+The precision farming market size for harvest automation is set to rise as John Deere’s S7 combine automates grain-loss settings and groundspeed, improving throughput by 20%.
 Irrigation Management platforms like Verdi balance water and nutrient delivery, a capability vital for drought-prone regions where every millimeter of rainfall counts.
 Downstream logistics gain from autonomous grain carts that sync location and fill-level data to the combine, minimizing idle time.
 As sustainability metrics grow stringent, compliance modules now sit alongside agronomic tools, allowing carbon verification to happen in-season rather than post-harvest.

-Precision Farming Software Market: Market Share by Application
+Precision Farming Market: Market Share by Application

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.